 Cons: The dull finish of rubber is unattractive to many people.
 It is easily stained by grease and is not very easy to clean.
 Most rubber has a slight odor that can linger for a long time.

-Cost installed: Anywhere from $2.00 to $15.00 per square foot, depending heavily on quality and thickness.
+Cost: can range anywhere from $2.50 to $15.00 per square foot installed, depending heavily on quality and thickness.

 Since these stones are natural, each piece looks unique, unlike the somewhat cookie-cutter appearance of flooring choices like vinyl or tile.